Monday, 22 October 2012

 The sound of my silence has deafened me for years.
-What this man did, and tried to do to me, is something he is likely to have done to others.
-Could I have prevented futher abuse on his part, by speaking up?
-Or would I have been dismissed as a flibbertygibbet, his word against mine?
+What this man did, and tried to do, to me, is something he is likely to have done to others.
+Could I have prevented further abuse by speaking up?
+Or would I have been dismissed, his word against mine?
 I am older, wiser and braver these days.
-I have three children, two of them daughters, two still under the age of consent.
-What I know with complete certainty is that if any such man attempted to harm my children in such a manner, I would be moved to kill.
-Well I could do it with my pen.
+I have three children, two of them daughters, two still under the age of consent. is that if any such man attempted to harm my children in such a manner, I would be moved to kill.
+I could do it with my pen.

-While we're on the subject of confessions: years ago, when I was a twenty-something trying to break into newspapers, I was taken by a family friend who happened to be a famous cartoonist to see a distinguished Fleet Street newspaper editor.
+While we are on the subject of confessions: years ago, when I was a twenty-something trying to break into newspapers, I was taken by a family friend who happened to be a famous cartoonist to see a distinguished Fleet Street newspaper editor.
 You'd know his name.
 I was seeking a break.
 He agreed to let me write a few pieces, asked me to file some feature ideas, and said that he would be in touch.
-In response to the gushing list I posted to him, he telephoned to invite me to dinner.
-I thought nothing of this ... nor of the fact that he called again on the day in question, to say 'I've been working from home and running late; rather than meet in the restaurant at the Royal Garden, can you pick me up from my house and we'll go together?'
+In response to the gushing list I posted to him, he called to invite me to dinner.
+I thought nothing of this ... nor of the fact that he called again on the day in question, to say 'I've been working from home and running late; rather than meeting in the restaurant at the Royal Garden, can you pick me up from my house and we'll go together?'
 I was still living at home, and borrowed my dad's car to drive to the given address.
 The editor answered the door in a towelling robe, and invited me in, saying he'd only take a few moments to get dressed.
-He showed me into the drawing room, and went to fetch two glasses of Champagne.
+He showed me into the drawing room, and went to fetch champagne.
 Then he excused himself again, returning, somewhat agitated, with a tee towel in his hand, which he thrust in my direction.
 It was suddenly all too clear what was expected of me.
-Reader, I dropped my glass and fled.
+I dropped my glass and fled.
 I never did write for him.
 Why the sound of silence all these years?
-I bet that this scumbag tried it on with plenty of others: could my speaking up not have prevented similar occurrences?
+The scumbag will have tried it on with others.
+Could my speaking up not have prevented similar?
 Two reasons.
 One, I knew his wife, a journalist.
-I did go on to work in Fleet Street, and although I never saw him again, she and I crossed each other's radar for years.
+And I did go on to work in Fleet Street.
+Although I never saw him again, she and I crossed paths for years.
 Two, he was one of the most powerful figures in the industry.
-I was a nobody, on the bottom rung of any kind of career.
-I thought, quite simply, that I would not be believed... and worse, that I would never get a job on a national newspaper.
+I was a nobody on the bottom rung.
+I thought that I would not be believed.
+That I would never get a job on a national newspaper.

 'People talking without speaking